-1 9.5.G Requirements for Portopulmonary Hypertension MELD or PELD Score 2 Exceptions 3 A candidate will receive a MELD or PELD score exception for portopulmonary hypertension if th 4 transplant hospital submits evidence of all of the following: 5 6 1.
+1 2 9.5.G 9.5.G Requirements for Portopulmonary Hypertension MELD or PELD Score Exceptions 2 A candidate will receive a MELD or PELD score exception for portopulmonary hypertension if the 5 4 transplant hospital submits evidence of all of the following: 4 5 transplant nospital submits evidence of un of the following.
+6 1.
 Document via heart catheterization initial mean pulmonary arterial pressure (MPAP) 7 level greater than or equal to 35 mmHg and initial pulmonary vascular resistance (PVR) 8 level greater than or equal to 240 dynessec/cm (or greater than or equal to 3 Wood 9 units (WU)).
 These values must be from the same test date.
-10 2.-Initial pulmonary vascular resistance (PVR) level 11 2.
-Other causes of pulmonary hypertension have been assessed and determined to not be 12 significant contributing factor 13 3.
+10 2.
+Initial pulmonary vascular resistance (PVR) level 10 2.
+Other causes of pulmonary hypertension have been assessed and determined to not be 12 a significant contributing factor 13 3.
 Initial transpulmonary gradient to correct for volume overload 14 4.
 Documentation of treatment 15 5.
-Post-treatment MPAP less than 35 mmHg within 90 days prior to submission of the 16 initial exception 17 6.-Post treatment PVR less than 400 dynessec/cm -5 , or less than 5.1 Wood units (WU), or 18 the same test date as post-treatment MPAP less than 35 mmHg 19 5.
-Document via heart catheterization within 90 days prior to submission of the initial 20 exception either of the following: 21 Post-treatment MPAP less than 35 mmHg and post-treatment PVR less than 40 22 dynessec/cm (or less than 5 Wood units (WU)).
-These values must be from th 23 same test date.
+Post-treatment MPAP less than 35 mmHg within 90 days prior to submission of the 16 initial exception 17 6.-Post treatment PVR less than 400 dynessec/cm -5 , or less than 5.1 Wood units (WU), on 18 the same test date as post-treatment MPAP less than 35 mmHg 19 5.
+Document via heart catheterization within 90 days prior to submission of the initial 20 exception either of the following: 21 Post-treatment MPAP less than 35 mmHg and post-treatment PVR less than 400 22 dynessec/cm (or less than 5 Wood units (WU)).
+These values must be from the 23 same test date.
 24 Post-treatment MPAP greater than or equal to 35 mmHg and less than 45 25 mmHg and post-treatment PVR less than 240 dynessec/cm (or less than 3 26 Wood units (WU)).
 These values must be from the same test date.
 27 6.
 Documentation of portal hypertension at the time of initial exception 28 29 A candidate who meets the requirements for a standardized MELD or PELD score exception will 30 be assigned a score according to Table 9-7 below.
-31 32 Table 9-7: Portopulmonary Hypertension Exception Scores
+31 32 Table 9-7: Portopulmonary Hypertension Exception Scores Age Age at registration Score